ssafari/ai_engineering_projects/README.md

-# AI-Machine Learning Projects
+# AI Machine Learning Projects
 Applied Data Science Program: Leveraging AI for Effective Decision-Making

-2 projects are presented in this repository, part of the learning Aplied Data Science Program:
+2 projects are presented in this repository, part of the learning Applied Data Science Program.
+Both projects are linear regression and supervised learning predciting continues values.

 ### Capston Project: Used Car Price Prediction Model
 Creating an ML Model for used car market to predict the used car prices.